 Within the WAC system, there is a dispersion upon the foundation of the university.
 Perhaps the university is built upon the knowledge of the students, or perhaps the student grows from the previously founded university (Bartholomae, 1986 & Anson, 2010).
 The best form of understanding is within the student to develop.
 To invent a university or to understand the direction in which a university takes its steps to educate its students is a long path down the road of the academic world.
 Knowledge is within the student his or herself to delve into the world of an academic and bring forth the capabilities that come with learning and experience.
 The modern world calls for a form of language that will best communicate the ideas represented by the modern people whether it be in the humanities or the sciences.
 Writing Across the Curriculum has directly come forth to be able to confront the issues which the university faces upon a collective knowledge with a body of students.
 There are and forever will be much more to learn and to give to the university in order to achieve a full understanding.
 It is often said that one must place themselves ‘into the shoes’ of another being to be able to fully comprehend the situation.
 This is much of the life of a student; to be able to mimic the given environment and become one’s own figure through the entirety of the knowledge previously gained is a talent within itself.
 The university is built upon the students and academics within it; each of the students develop themselves through the knowledge of the university and the university through the knowledge of the students.
 The separation of the fields within a university may best be accomplished through the communication the university applied across the curriculum, preferably through written work.

+Methods

-was approached and made great connections to the general four disciplines of natural sciences, applied fields, social sciences, and humanities.
+From the literature review previously conducted, the definition of WAC was approached and made great connections to the general four disciplines of natural sciences, applied fields, social sciences, and humanities.
 This literature may then be connected greatly to the fields taken into focus within the research study.
-It was decided that the best method of approach to this study would be research within three dominate fields of three separate disciplines, being: natural sciences, social sciences, and humanities I chose the study astrophysics, psychology, and English literature to research.
-From each field, the main studies were taken from the language, structure, and references of each article.likeI was best able to comprehend and take apart each article.
+It was decided that the best method of approach to this study would be research within three dominate fields of three separate disciplines, being: natural sciences, social sciences, and humanities.
+I chose the study astrophysics, psychology, and English literature to research.
+From each field, the main studies were taken from the language, structure, and references of each article.

+With this study, the research was approached in a manner like that of a coded letter written for a detective.
+Each article was read in depth then taken apart and analyzed in relation to language, structure, and reference.
+Much of the analyzations were related towards the intended direction of each article and the underlying connections or meaning that the authors may have.
+Information such as sectioning, keywording, themes, point of view, and contextual vocabulary were highlighted sections.
+With each paper, the article was downloaded, read, sectioned, and noted to best understand the communication structure.
+In this structure, I was best able to comprehend and take apart each article.

+Results and Discussion

 Language